-eProcurement started in the 1980s, when electronic data interchange (EDI) was developed.
-EDI allows files and documents to be shared between people in business and, at the time, it was revolutionary.
-Businesses no longer had to physically send documents, as instead they could be sent electronically.
+eProcurement started in the 1980s when electronic data interchange (EDI) was developed.
+EDI allows files and documents to be shared between people in business, which was revolutionary at the time.
+Businesses no longer had to send documents physically.
+Instead, they could be sent electronically.
 In the context of procurement EDI allowed customers and suppliers to send and receive purchase orders and invoices using call-forward networks, which was eventually superseded by email.

 Benefits of eProcurement